 - 1. Redirects MUST be initiated at the HTTP protocol layer. - a.
 For validations performed on or after July 1, 2021, redirects MUST be the result of a 301, 302, or 307 HTTP status code response, as defined in RFC 7231, Section 6.4, or a 308 HTTP status code response, as defined in RFC 7538, Section 3.
 Redirects MUST be to the final value of the Location HTTP response header, as defined in RFC 7231, Section 7.1.2. - b.
 For validations performed prior to July 1, 2021, redirects MUST be the result of an HTTP status code result within the 3xx Redirection class of status codes, as defined in RFC 7231, Section 6.4.
-CAs SHOULD limit the accepted status codes and resource URLs to those defined within 1.a.

-- 2. Redirects MUST be to resource URLs with either the "http" or "https" scheme. - 3.
+CAs SHOULD limit the accepted status codes and resource URLs to those defined within 1.a. - 2.
+Redirects MUST be to resource URLs with either the "http" or "https" scheme. - 3.
 Redirects MUST be to resource URLs accessed via Authorized Ports.

-Except for Onion Domain Names, CAs using this method MUST implement Multi-Perspective Issuance Corroboration as specified in Section 3.2.2.9.
-To count as corroborating, a Network Perspective MUST observe the same challenge information (i.e. Random Value or Request Token) as the Primary Network Perspective.
+Except for Onion Domain Names, CAs performing validations using this method MUST implement Multi-Perspective Issuance Corroboration as specified in Section 3.2.2.9.
+To count as corroborating, a Network Perspective MUST observe the same challenge information (i.e. token) as the Primary Network Perspective.

-Note: The CA MUST NOT issue Certificates for other FQDNs that end with all the labels of the validated FQDN unless the CA performs a separate validation for that FQDN using an authorized method.
+Note: \ The CA MUST NOT issue Certificates for other FQDNs that end with all the labels of the validated FQDN unless the CA performs separate validations for each of those other FQDNs using authorized methods.
 This method is NOT suitable for validating Wildcard Domain Names.